-The following policies will apply to future streetscaping improvements in the Schomberg Community Improvement Project Area:
+The following policies will apply to future streetscap improvements in the Schomberg Community Improvem Project Area:

-- 1. Whether developer-initiated or Township-led, streetscaping improvements will be undertaken in a manner that is consistent with the public realm guidelines (Sections 4.2 and 5.0) in the Schomberg Village Centre Urban Design Guidelines report (February 2006), or any subsequent design guidelines document or amendment thereto. - 2.
-Recognizing the limited width of the public rightof-way, it is recognized that the landscaping improvement grant contained in this Plan represents an important opportunity to enhance the quality of the streetscape.
-Applicants to the façade improvement program and any other incentive will be encouraged to implement landscaping improvements under the landscaping improvement grant and in accordance with the policies of this Plan. - 3.
-Development applications in the Community Improvement Project Area represent a potential opportunity to enhance the streetscape in association with specific potential redevelopment sites.
-The Township will work with developers to enhance the public realm in a manner that is
+- 1. Whether developer-initiated or Townshipstreetscaping improvements will be undertal in a manner that is consistent with the pul realm guidelines (Sections 4.2 and 5.0) the Schomberg Village Centre Urban Des Guidelines report (February 2006), or subsequent design guidelines document amendment thereto. - 2.
+Recognizing the limited width of the public ric of-way, it is recognized that the landscap improvement grant contained in this represents an important opportunity to enhan the quality of the streetscape.
+Applica to the façade improvement program any other incentive will be encouraged implement landscaping improvements un the landscaping improvement grant and accordance with the policies of this Plan. - 3.
+Development applications in the Commun Improvement Project Area represent a poten opportunity to enhance the streetscape association with specific potential redevelopm sites.
+The Township will work with develop to enhance the public realm in a manner that is

-- consistent with the Schomberg Village Centre Urban Design Guidelines or any subsequent design guidelines. - 4.
-All maintenance to streetscapes, such as sidewalk repairs, will need to be undertaken in a manner that implements and advances the longterm public realm design strategy as described in the Schomberg Village Centre Urban Design Guidelines or any subsequent design guidelines. - 5.
-The priorities for streetscape improvements in Schomberg will include: - a.
-Implementing a consistent sidewalk treatment; - b.
-Streetscape amenities, such as street furniture (benches, garbage receptacles); - c.
-Gateway features and signage on Highway 27 / Highway 9 to indicate the location and amenities of Main Street in Schomberg; - d.
-Continued improvements to the demarcation of on-street parking; and - e.
-Meeting with telecommunications/hydro utilities to discuss the feasibility of utility line burial to enhance aesthetics.
+oing Dent consistent with the Schomberg Village Centre Urban Design Guidelines or any subsequent design guidelines.

+4. All maintenance to streetscapes, such as

+ed, sidewalk repairs, will need to be undertaken in a

+ken manner that implements and advances the longblic term public realm design strategy as described

+in in the Schomberg Village Centre Urban Design

+sign Guidelines or any subsequent design guidelines.

+any 5.
+The priorities for streetscape improvements in

+or Schomberg will include:

+a.
+Implementing a consistent sidewalk

+ght- treatment;

+oing b.
+Streetscape amenities, such as street

+lan furniture (benches, garbage receptacles);

+nce c.
+Gateway features and signage on Highway

+ants 27 / Highway 9 to indicate the location and

+and amenities of Main Street in Schomberg;

+to d.
+Continued improvements to the demarcation

+der of on- street parking; and

+in e.
+Meeting with telecommunications/hydro

+utilities to discuss the feasibility of utility line

+nity burial to enhance aesthetics.

+ntial

+in

+ent

+ers

+nt ic